Old Man Winter’s coming, and one of the best tools to have in your RV arsenal is antifreeze! But where do you start?

 Err on the side of safety.
 If you do choose an ethylene-based antifreeze, pick one that’s clearly marked “NON-TOXIC” and “FOR POTABLE WATER” before putting it in your RV.
 This way, you you won’t have to worry about endangering on your pet or local wildlife; a single teaspoon of toxic antifreeze will kill a cat and a tablespoonful will kill a 10-pound dog.

-If you have any other questions about picking the best type of antifreeze, don’t hesitate to contact your local Fraserway RV parts department.
+If you have questions about winterizing your RV or picking the best type of antifreeze, don’t hesitate to contact your local Fraserway RV parts department.
 We’re the place to everything RV, after all!